($1,408) Cost of Moving From South Carolina to Texas

 • In the last presidential election, Texas voted Republican and South Carolina voted Republican.

-• During the coldest part of the year, Texas reaches the temperature of 36ºF and South Carolina gets down to 33ºF.
+• During the coldest part of the year, Texas reaches the temperature of 36ºF while South Carolina gets down to 33ºF.
+A move to Texas with milder winters offers greater day-to-day convenience, lower costs, and more freedom to explore outdoors.
+It’s a great fit for those who prefer sun over snow and fewer weather-related interruptions.

-• You can expect about 36 inches of annual rainfall in Texas versus 48 inches of rainfall in South Carolina.
+• You can expect only about 36 inches of annual rainfall in Texas versus 48 inches of rainfall in South Carolina.
+Less annual rainfall means more sunshine and outdoor experiences, and fewer weather hassles.
+It can be a rewarding and energizing climate for many movers.

-• In Texas, it snows about 2 inches annually versus 1 inch of snow in South Carolina.
+• In Texas, it snows about 2 inches annually while South Carolina gets 1 inch of snow.
+With snow levels being similar, you’re likely to experience a smooth transition with no major surprises.

 Comparing the pros of South Carolina vs. Texas